deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 She was enjoying it immensely he could tell, and it only made her look prettier.
 A curl of hair had escaped from the hat and was bouncing at her cheek as she watched Ben throwing away his money on some stupid rigged game, lured by the lie that he'd get a little plushy animal as a consolation prize for Charlotte even if he lost.

-Sean had figured out instantly that it was actually *impossible* to lose and earn that consolation prize, which meant that instead you won and got a pointless little plastic keyring, five of which could be traded for the big plushy animals after you'd paid far more than they were worth, but he knew that wouldn't have stopped Ben, so…
+Sean had figured out instantly that it was actually *impossible* to lose and earn that consolation prize, which meant that instead you won and got a pointless little plastic keyring, five of which could be traded for the big plushy animals after you'd paid far more than they were worth, but he knew that wouldn't have stopped Ben, so...

 So he watched Ava instead.
 Ava, her breath steaming in the November darkness.
 Ava, smiling in the carnival light.
 Ava who it *hurt* to even think about, let alone look at.